benlye/flash-multi/doc/Troubleshooting.md

    1. Device Manager should now show the Maple DFU device

       ![Maple DFU  Device](/img/maple-dfu.jpg)
-1. Use Zadig to reinstall the driver
+1. Use Zadig to replace the driver
    1. Run **Zadig** from the location where you installed or extracted it
    1. Click **Options** -> **List all Devices**
    1. In the drop-down device list select `Maple 003` or `Maple DFU`, whichever is listed
-   1. Set the right-hand driver selector to `libusb-win32 (v1.2.6.0)`
+   1. Set the right-hand driver selector to `libusbK (v3.0.7.0)`
-   1. Click the **Reinstall Driver** button
+   1. Click the **Replace Driver** button

       ![Zadig](/img/zadig.jpg)